reepay/reepay-checkout-demo-app-react-native/README.md

 ### `npm run qr`

-Runs your app in [Expo](https://expo.dev/) app and generates a QR code which can be viewed using [Expo for Android](https://play.google.com/store/apps/details?id=host.exp.exponent) or [Expo Go for iOS](https://apps.apple.com/us/app/expo-go/id982107779).
+Runs your app in [Expo](https://expo.dev/) development client by scanning the generated QR code.
+The app can be viewed using [Expo for Android](https://play.google.com/store/apps/details?id=host.exp.exponent) or [Expo Go for iOS](https://apps.apple.com/us/app/expo-go/id982107779).

 ```
 npm run qr